hakimfakhar/aws-cloudtrail-splunk-investigation-/README.md

 In this lab I investigated a compromised AWS account using CloudTrail logs loaded into Splunk.
 I started with nothing except the logs and tried to rebuild what the attacker did: how they got in, what they touched, and how they tried to stay in the environment.

 I'm doing these labs to get better at cloud log analysis for SOC work.
-I already built an attack myself in my IAM compromise lab, so this time I wanted to be on the other side and investigate an incident I didn't design.
+I already built an attack myself in my IAM compromise lab
+- [Cloud-IAM-Compromise-Lab](https://github.com/hakimfakhar/Cloud-IAM-Compromise-Lab) , so this time I wanted to be on the other side and investigate an incident I didn't design.

 The lab is **[AWSRaid](https://cyberdefenders.org/blueteam-ctf-challenges/awsraid/)** from CyberDefenders (Cloud Forensics, Easy).
 All credit for the scenario and the data goes to them.
 I'm sharing my own approach and notes here, not the lab files.